All Episodes

 We want to keep them on the rolls because we want to increase access.

-So he was also told, in addition to dropping the new Black Panther case, to forget about Section 8 of Motor Voter by the Obama Justice Department.
+So he was also told, in addition to dropping the New Black Panther case, to forget about Section 8 of Motor Voter by the Obama Justice Department.

-Now, Jay Christian Adams is also saying now that the real reason the new Black Panthers were at the polling site in Philadelphia doing the intimidating was to distract the poll watchers so that acorn voters could vote without being challenged.
+Now, Jay Christian Adams is also saying now that the real reason the new Black Panthers were at the polling site in Philadelphia doing the intimidating was to distract the poll watchers so that Acorn voters could vote without being challenged.

 This is the line attorney who quit after he was told to drop the case.

-Well, acorn voters snuck in there and voted perhaps illegally or what have you.
+It was to keep the poll watchers' attention diverted to possible violence while Acorn voters snuck in there and voted perhaps illegally or what have you.

-Quick timeout here, folks, as we are a little long.
+Quick time out here, folks, as we are a little long.

-Back to the phones, and you right after this.
+Back to the phones and you, right after this.

 To Manhattan, as we go back to the phones, is Marjorie.

-Marjorie, thank you for waiting, and hello.
+Marjorie, thank you for waiting and hello.

-Hello, Mr. Lindau.
+Hello, Mr. Lindbau.

 How are you?